embedded-software-laboratory/sequential-convex-programming/README.md

 starts as well as flying laps - while being real-time capable.

 # Instructions
+0. clone or download this repo and open MATLAB in this folder
-1. open folder 'code' in MATLAB
+1. open folder 'code' via ```cd code``` in MATLAB
+2. optional: choose a pre-configured scenario in file 'run.m' Alternatively, configure an individual configuration as described in the next paragraph
-2. run the file 'run.m'
+2. run the scenario via ```run()```

-    there you can choose a number from pre-configured scenarios.
+## Configuration
-    Alternatively, create a scenario from the existing configuration building blocks (scenarios and vehicles), or create a completly new configuration
+In the folder 'code/+config', all configruations of scenarios and vehicles are stored.
+You can combine the building blocks to your likes or even create a completly new configuration

 ## Requirements
 - MATLAB